eapostol/slackbot-random-victim-finder/readme.md

 # README &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](#license)

 This application was created to randomly select a student in class using a custom Slack slash command followed with the day of class.
+Chosen names will be removed from the database eliminating the possibilty of reselecting the same person.

+To initialize enter, `/victim reset`.
+This action will reset the database with _all_ names for _all_ classes.
+This should be done when the names have been exhausted or when the list needs to be rebuilt.

-Options are `/victim mw`, `/victim tth`, `/victim sat`, and `/victim reset`.
+To choose a name enter, `/victim mw`, `/victim tth` or `/victim sat` and voilà!

 ## Table of Contents